GluuFederation/docs-ce-prod/3.1.2/source/integration/sswebapps/saml-sp.md

    lots of server restarts.

  - If you do test in local environment and using proxies you may need
-   to bypass proxy address checking by seting checkAddress="false" in shibboleth2.xml configuration
+   to bypass proxy address checking by setting checkAddress="false" in shibboleth2.xml configuration